Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/ecm.md

 loaded on a some specific pylons.
 For example, AN/ALQ-119 and AN/ALQ-131 may not be equipped on the right inboard pylon (station 6).

-> 💡 Due to engine limitations, effectiveness of all jammers in DCS are identical.
+> 💡 Due to engine limitations, we can not affect the effectiveness
+> of the Phantoms jammers.
-> Equipping multiple jammers does not increase their strength or coverage.
+> Equipping multiple pods does not increase their strength or coverage.

 ## Controls